 Remember port only if 2 or more of your devices have the same vendor, product and serial or if they do not have any of these identifiers at all.
 For Raspberry Pi, the first column in the list will show you which USB port your device is connected to and if you are using a HUB.

-In Raspberry Pi 3 and 4 the Bluetooth interface and the UART0 interface share GPIO (GPIO14 for TX and GPIO15 for RX).
-Bluetooth is enabled and UART0 is dissabled by default.
-If you enable UART0, Bluetooth will be disabled.
+In Raspberry Pi 3 and 4 the Bluetooth interface and the UART interface share GPIO pins (GPIO14 for TXD0 and GPIO15 for RXD0).
+Bluetooth is enabled and UART is dissabled by default.
+If you want to connect a serial device to UART you need to disable Bluetooth and enable UART.
+Press

-UART5 and after reboot, you will see a new
+UART and after reboot, UART interface will be enabled, Bluetooth will be disabled and you will see a new